draveness/DKNightVersion/README.md

 ## New Realease 1.4

-+ Version 1.4 has some incampatiable changing, this version will change picker's setter method to `dk_setBackgroundColorPicker` instead of `setDk_BackgroundColorPicker` which is very ugly.
++ Version 1.4 has some incampatiable changing, this version will change picker's setter method to `dk_setBackgroundColorPicker` instead of `setDk_BackgroundColorPicker` which is not elegant.

 ## Podfile